RemFexxel/remfexxel.github.io/content/categories/example-category/_index.md

 ---
-title: Example Category
+title: Usual Talk
-description: A description of this category
+description: For posts that aren't of any real importance.
 image:

 # Badge style